Comments for the Record

 Center for Fiscal Equity

 Thank you again for the opportunity to present our comments.
-We are always available to members, staff and the general public to discuss these issues.
+We are always available to discuss them further with members, staff and the general public.